Skip to main content

 Weekends are a great opportunity to explore the local area or simply to relax.
 We arrange extra trips and excursions with reputable tour partners.
 While African Impact staff members don’t chaperone volunteers during their free time, they will be accompanied by trained tour guides.

-We also have a strong Alumni Network and Ambassador Program for past volunteers who wish to stay involved in raising awareness for our projects and we’d be happy to put any one of them in touch with you if you’d like to speak to someone from your own country who has volunteered with us before.
+We also have a strong network of past volunteers from all around the world who wish to stay involved in raising awareness for our projects and we’d be happy to put any one of them in touch with you if you’d like to speak to someone from your own country who has volunteered with us before.